jimsynz/vivid/README.md

   * Supports arbitrary transformations shape transformations.
   * Renders shapes onto a buffer.
   * 100% pure Elixir with no dependencies.
+  * Render to PNG using [vivid_png](https://github.com/jamesotron/vivid_png.ex).

+## Plea for help

+I've been trying to get a version of the [Scan Line Polygon Fill Algorithm](http://bit.ly/2lR6zIR) working (see the `slpfa` branch) but have failed to achieve satisfactory results.
+If you're at all familiar with computer graphics or just curious please take a look.

 ## Demo